H3rmt/AudioVisualiser/README.md

 # AudioVisualiser

-### program to control multiple LED-Strips with an arduino-nano using sound from an microphone attached to speakers
+Program to control multiple LED-Strips with an Arduino nano (every) using a microphone as input

+**micInput:** Reads microphone and outputs the smoothed current and average Volume level

+**strip:** Resembles one LED strip and has different Modes that change the LEDs according to micInputs outputs

 ![](Videos/02_sub_only.jpg)

-### currently controlls 3 LED strips (2 parallel), 6 more (3 parallel) on the side to be added

 #### More Videos + Sound in Videos folder